Frequently Asked Questions

 We do not charge grounds fees for children under the age of 18.
 Adults 18 and over pay grounds fees.

 Do you have food for sale or do we have to bring our own?

 Food is available only during special events, so be sure to bring your own food and drink.
 Ice is almost always available for sale for $2 per bag.

 How late can we arrive and still get in?

 Please call between 9:00 a.m. and 6:00 p.m. to book a visit or get the gate combination.
 There is no admittance for first time visitors after 6:00 p.m.

 Can we rent a cabin?

 Currently, we have two cabins for rent: Cedarwood and Old Yeller.
 Old Yeller is a pet friendly rental.
 Check out the Accomodations page for more information.
 Both units have incredibly comfortable beds but no bathrooms in either.

 How big an RV can you accommodate and what hook-ups are available?

 We can accommodate any size RV, but not a semi tractor-trailer rig.
+It will be a tight fit for any rigs over 36 feet to maneuver around our trees.
 Currently we have only two sites with 50 amp electrical service.
 The rest are 20 amp.
 There is no dump site on the grounds, but during the summer one is available in a county park about 20 miles away.
 All RV sites have water.